 Organizations today continue to make the shift toward automation—and for good reason.
 Automating business processes offers significant benefits, including boosting productivity, improving accuracy, and optimizing resources across organizations, divisions, departments, teams, and employees.
 According to McKinsey Global Institute1, ‘automation of various activities can improve the performance of almost any business process.
 Beyond enabling reduction in labor costs, automation can raise throughput, increase reliability, and improve quality.’
 Yet even with the tremendous advantages automation offers, when and how organizations choose to leverage automation solutions varies considerably.

 As companies begin to automate processes, they are faced with virtually unlimited decisions about what to automate and how to automate it.
 And the terminology that characterizes where automation runs can seem just as endless.
 Terms like front-end or back-end, front-office or back-office, front of glass or back of glass, attended or unattended, background or batch processing, and interactive processing all define where automation can occur.
+Front-of-glass takes care of things like website data scraping, running Microsoft Access reports, anything where you see a cursor moving on the screen.
+Back-of-glass can run SQL queries and send results to a spreadsheet, send files via FTP, monitor inboxes and process attachments, anything that takes places behind the screen.

 But no matter what you call it, evaluating opportunities for automation in your business should start by understanding these different approaches.
 In this blog, we will define two different approaches to automation, examine processes well-suited for each type of automation, and explore how you can evaluate your current processes to determine the best automation fit for your organization.